Crested Butte Elopement Photographer

 I’m Katie Dawn, your Crested Butte elopement photographer

 And I can’t wait to show you around one of my favorite towns in Colorado.
-Crested Butte is probably the most quaint town in Colorado- little cottages, hanging plants lining the streets, meadows of wildflowers, and little festivals held throughout the summer make for the cutest little mountain town.
-Not to mention, some of the most breathtaking wilderness in Colorado nestled among the Maroon Bells, Elk Mountains, and loads of off-roading trails to explore
+Crested Butte is probably the most quaint town in Colorado- little cottages, hanging plants lining the streets, meadows of wildflowers, and little festivals held throughout the summer make for the cutest little mountain town nestled in a green valley with rolling hills of wildflowers.
+Not to mention, some of the most breathtaking wilderness in Colorado nestled among the Maroon Bells, Elk Mountains, and loads of off-roading trails to explore.

-I was born and raised in Colorado, and have been visiting Crested Butte since I was a little kid, walking among the wildflowers, collecting mushrooms, and biking around town to the cute little shops and restaurants that line the street.
-I can’t wait to introduce you to one of my favorite spots here in my home state!
+I was born and raised in Colorado, and have been visiting Crested Butte since I was a little kid- walking among the wildflowers, collecting mushrooms, and biking around town to the cute little shops and restaurants that line the street.
+I can’t wait to introduce you to somewhere I hold so closely to my heart.

 How to plan an elopement in Crested Butte